Here's the new Fed dot plot

 While the “dot plot” is not an official policy tool, it provides some insight into how the committee members feel about economic and monetary conditions going forward.

-In the release after September’s meeting, the median FOMC member saw rates between 0.5% and 0.75% at the end of 2016, and then rates eventually rising to around 2.75% or 3% in the longer term.
+In the release after June’s meeting, the dots indicated a dovish path for rates moving forward.
+The median FOMC member saw rates between 0.75% and 1% at the end of 2016, suggesting two more rate hikes this year, and then rates eventually rising to around 3% in the longer term.

-The new plot is a bit more hawkish than some of the recent charts.
-The median FOMC member sees rates rising to between 1.25% and 1.5% at the end of 2017, suggesting three hikes of 25 basis points each over the next year.
-In the long run, the median member sees rates going to around 3.0%.
+The new plot is similarly dovish.
+The median FOMC member predicts rates between 0.5% and 0.75% at the end of this year, suggesting only one more hike in 2016.
+In the longer term, Fed members see rates around 3%.

-NOW WATCH: In the 1970s the CIA created a spy drone the size of a dragonfly

 Business Insider Emails & Alerts